How I went from frustrated employee to best-selling international singer, Speaker and vocal coach.

 Not all singers are “born”!

-I started singing lessons in 1999 when I was 23, a Christmas present from my first husband.
+To cut a very long story short, started singing lessons in 1999 when I was 23, a Christmas present from my first husband.

-I moved back to Fulham in West London, where I was brought up, in 2001; when my daughter was six months old.
+I moved back to my hometown of Fulham in West London, in 2001 - my daughter was just six months old.
 Without a band, my first gigs were offered by DJ Boots Hifi, a DJ from the same area.

 I spent most of those early years performing free gigs, learning my craft, taking singing courses and studying music theory.

 Mary was a mezzo-soprano who had spent most of her career singing with the Welsh National Opera.
-I was working part-time, studying hard and progressing Musical Theatre and Pop Music graded exams.
+I was working part-time, studying hard and progressing through my Musical Theatre and Pop Music graded exams.

 Mary knew how committed I was and supported me beyond the duties of a traditional singing teacher.
-Although it hadn’t been given the name at that time, my payment was to be to pay-it-forward when my time came.
+Although it hadn’t been given the name at that time, my repayment was to be to pay-it-forward when my time came.
 I think of Mary every time I give back to my community in whichever way I can.

 Between gigs, I worked part-time and taught group courses and one-to-one lessons.
 I took a Bachelors Degree in Music Performance, Rockschool (now RSL Awards) Teaching Licentiate and Masters Level PGCE teaching qualification.

-I have sold number one albums and performed in over thirty countries, sharing stages with people I looked up to as musicians growing up, many of whom I now count among my friends.
+I have sold number one albums and performed in over thirty countries, sharing stages with people I looked up to as musicians growing up - many of whom I now count among my friends!